haidaraM/ansible-playbook-grapher/Readme.md

 ## TODO

- - More colors: For the moment, a random color is chosen from a set of defined colors for each play found in the playbook.
-Maybe generate some colors specific automatically for each play.
  - Graphviz : properly rank the edge of the graph to represent the order of the execution of the tasks and roles
  - Graphviz : find a way to avoid edges overlapping
  - Ansible: Variables interpolation in node name (when possible)